Menu

 Introduction to LLMs and the OpenAI API in Python

-Written by Selva Prabhakaran | 21 min read
+Written by Selva Prabhakaran | 24 min read

 What Is a Large Language Model?

-How LLMs Work: Tokens, Transformers, and Attention
+How Do LLMs Work: Tokens, Transformers, and Attention?

-Tokens: The Model’s Alphabet
+What Are Tokens?
+The Model’s Alphabet

 python